matkoch/matkoch.github.io/_drafts/2020-07-02-msbuild-tasks.md

 }
 {% endhighlight %}

  As for the actual implementation, we won't go into too much detail but **focus on the most important bits**.
-MSBuild will call the `Execute` method and its return value signals whether the task succeeded or failed.
+MSBuild calls the `Execute` method which will later delegate to `ExecuteInner` and its return value signals whether the task succeeded or failed.
 The inherited `BuildEngine` property allows us to log information, warning, and error messages.
 Users of the task can opt-in to treat warnings of the task as errors by setting the `TreatWarningsAsErrors` property.
 The `StringParameter` property is a required input value.
 The `FilesParameter` item group is optional and can contain a list of files.
 In many situations, a `ITaskItem` can also be a ordinary string value, like for `PackageReference`.

 ## Wiring the Task